Easter Parade (short story): Plot summary

 Only after Wolfe has had time to examine the orchids, and to announce that he would pay $3,000 (in 1958) for the full plant, does Archie get a chance to point out that if necessary the police will identify and track Tabby down, and that inevitably Tabby will give up Wolfe and Archie.
 Archie phones Lon Cohen and learns that Mrs. Bynoe is dead.
 Wolfe wants to avoid any public mention of his association with the incident, and offers Tabby $10 a day to remain incommunicado at the brownstone.
 After trying unsuccessfully to raise the per diem, Tabby accepts.

 Archie prudently removes the film from the camera, and his foresight soon pays off when Inspector Cramer arrives.
 A needle containing strychnine has been found in Mrs. Bynoe's abdomen, and the theory is that the needle was shot from a spring-loaded mechanism such as a camera.
 Cramer appropriates the camera, but doesn't ask whether the film is still in it.
 Monday morning, Archie takes the film to a camera store to be developed.

 Then he spends much of the day trying futilely to reach the other photographers, including Miss Innes.
 Archie spends the remaining hours at the District Attorney's office, answering questions and refusing to answer questions that he contends are immaterial to the investigation of Mrs. Bynoe's murder.
 He is dismissed in time to get the developed pictures from the store and return to the brownstone before dark.

 There he finds Mr. Bynoe, Inspector Cramer, DA Skinner and several others, including the photographers Archie's been looking for.
 Wolfe asks to see the photos.
 He arranges a re-enactment of the scene in front of the church, and shows Cramer how the photos that Archie took demonstrate the murderer's identity.

+The poisoned needle wasn't shot from a camera at all, but simply injected manually, and one of the photos shows Frimm holding it, which is given away by the position of his hand.
+Shocked and furious, Bynoe reveals Frimm was the one who originally suggested the camera theory.
+Mrs. Bynoe had discovered Frimm was embezzling from the rehabilitation fund and planned to tell her husband, but unfortunately for her, decided to wait until after Easter, allowing Frimm time to eliminate her.

+Frimm is convicted of murdering Mrs. Bynoe, while Mr. Bynoe gratefully shows Wolfe his orchid collection.
+Tabby's fate, however, is left unclear.